 - Most of the information that will determine “full speed ahead” will be gathered and evaluated during the Milestone 1 Proof of Concept (“M1”) phase.
 However, that detailed info won’t be available until that phase is completed, so you and your scanning partner’s Account Executive will be making educated estimates about the pace of the project.

-- Some of the items related to project cadence are the rate of scanning your material, the post-processing requirements (OCR text search processing, image framing, indexing/organization of the records, custom code, etc.), the amount of material available for scanning at one time, and so forth.
+- Some of the items related to project cadence are the rate of scanning your material, the post-processing requirements (OCR text search processing, image framing, quality assurance requirements, indexing/organization of the records, custom code, etc.), the amount of material available for scanning at one time, and so forth.
 As much information as you can provide during planning, the better, as each little part of the project has an impact on completion.

 - If it’s possible, add a buffer for unforeseen issues that pop up.
 For instance, if you and your Account Exec. determine that the project should take about 8-10 weeks to complete, but your E-Day allows you 14 weeks to finish, it would be wise to put a little wiggle room in there and say the project should be done in 10-12 weeks.
 Could you be aggressive and say “I don’t care if we have 14 weeks, I want it done in 8!”?
 Of course you can, but from our experience, there is almost always something that pops up that slows down a project.
 So save yourself a heart murmur and throw in some extra time if you’re able.